NCEAS/osti-elink/README.md

     - Its value should be in the format: `https://www.osti.gov` (production) or `https://review.osti.gov` (test)
 3. Token Configuration:
     - Set the environment variable `METACAT_OSTI_TOKEN` with the appropriate token value
+4. Context name configuration (Optional):
+   - Default Context Names: OSTI ensures that the context names `elink2xml` (for the v2 XML API) and `elink2api` (for the v2 JSON API) remain the same across both test and production services.
+   These values are set as defaults in the configuration.
+   - Customizing Context Names: If you need to change these context names, you can configure them through the following environment variables:
+     - METACAT_OSTI_V2XML_CONTEXT for the v2 XML API
+     - METACAT_OSTI_V2JSON_CONTEXT for the v2 JSON API

 ### Notes for running maven test
 1. Clone the code from https://github.com/NCEAS/osti-elink